Learning Optimal Strategies for Temporal Tasks in Stochastic Games: Reduction from LTL Specifications to Reward Returns

-In this section, we introduce a reduction from Problem~\ref{problem} to the problem of learning a controller strategy maximizing the return in \eqref{eq:general_return} in the worst case.
-We start by constructing a product game by composing the given SG $\mathcal{G}$ with the DPA $\mathcal{A}_\varphi$ derived from the LTL specification $\varphi$ of the desired task.
-We then introduce a novel reward machine based on the acceptance condition of the DPA where the transitions and the rewards are controlled by a parameter~$\varepsilon$.
-We compose the reward machine with the product game to obtain Markovian rewards; for such rewards we show that as $\varepsilon$ approaches zero, a strategy maximizing the minimum expected return maximizes the minimum probability of satisfying the LTL specification -- i.e., the obtained optimal strategy satisfies~\eqref{eq:ltl_obj}.
-The overall approach is summarized in Algorithm~\ref{algorithm}.
+In this section, we introduce a reduction from Problem~\ref{problem} to the problem of learning a controller strategy maximizing the worst-case return.
+We start by constructing a product game by composing the given SG with the DPA derived from the given LTL specification of the desired task.
+We then introduce \emph{novel rewards and discount factors} for each set in the acceptance condition of the DPA, and show that for any memoryless strategy pair, the expected sum of the discounted rewards approaches the probability of satisfying the parity condition as rewards approach zero.